-There is an infrequent bus service through Eynsford, Shoreham and Otford (Go-Coach 421, Mon–Sat), but it will usually be quicker to head for the nearest station if you want to abandon the walk.
+There is a very limited bus service through Eynsford, Shoreham and Otford (Go-Coach 2, Mon–Sat), but it will usually be quicker to head for the nearest station if you want to abandon the walk.

 Take the train nearest to 09:45 from Blackfriars (or Victoria) to Eynsford for the Main Walk.
 For the Short Walk, take the train nearest to 10:15.

 On the Main Walk the suggested place to stop for lunch is Otford, after about 8½ km.
 The walk route joins the High Street opposite the Bull (01959-523198); the alternative is a traditional village pub overlooking the pond, the Woodman (01959-522195).

 On the Short Walk there are three pubs in the small village of Shoreham, after 7–8 km.
 In the order in which you pass them they are Ye Olde George Inn (01959-522017) and the Kings Arms (01959-523100) on Church Street, and the Crown (01959-522903) at the far end of the High Street.

 There used to be an even greater choice of pubs on this walk.
 The Fox & Hounds in Romney Street and the Crown in Otford have both closed, and the Two Brewers in Shoreham has become a weekend-only restaurant.